RayDeeUx/echofallennIsAFool/README.md

-# ModName
+# echofallennIsAFool
-This is where they make a mod.
+This is where echofallenn asked for a mod.

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.